mfisher5/504_BiodivSB/README.md

 #### Research Questions

-Can we predict giant kelp size and abundance (response) from oceanographic conditions and herbivore abundance (predictor)?
+How does giant kelp size and abundance (response) vary according to oceanographic conditions and herbivore abundance (predictor)?

 How does fish / invertebrate community abundance and diversity (response) vary according to giant kelp size and abundance, and oceanographic conditions (predictor)?

 #### Variables

+All variables are aggregated to the site level; kelp data is also provided for individual replicates (transects) per site.

 **Habitat**

-Kelp Abundance: Kelp fronds / m, by transect (replicate) and site
+Kelp Abundance: Kelp fronds per meter, by transect (replicate) and site.

-Kelp Size: Diameter of the kelp holdfast, by transect (replicate) and site. *Only measured for large observed Macrocystis individuals with holdfast > 20cm*
+Kelp Size: Diameter of the kelp holdfast, by transect (replicate) and site. *Only measured for large observed individuals with holdfast > 20cm*

+Kelp Biomass: biomass is used as an index of abundance.
+Abundance was measured annually and converted to biomass (dry mass in grams) using published taxon-specific algorithms.

+**Water Temperature and Quality**

+Seasonal Bottom Temperature: mean and variance of bottom temperature during the summer and winter seasons (celsius).

+Annual Water Chemistry: annual mean and maximum of nitrogen (umol/l), phosphorus (umol/l), particulate organic carbon or poc (umol/l), particulate organic nitrogen or pon (umol/l), ammonia (umol/l), and total chlorophyll (umol/l).

 **Vertebrate / Invertebrate Community**

-Fish Species Richness: Number of different fish species present, by transect (replicate) and site.
-Calculated as: Richness = number of species / sqrt(number of individuals)

-Fish Species Abundance: Number of individual fish species present, by transect (replicate) and site.

-Fish Species Diversity: Diversity of fish species present, by transect (replicate) and site.
-Calculated as: Shannon index = ∑ (pl) |ln pl|, Where (pl) is the proportion of the total number of individuals in the population that are in species “l”.

-Fish Taxon Diversity: Diversity of fish taxa (order) present, by transect (replicate) and site.

-Invertebrate Species Richness

-Invertebrate Species Abundance

-Urchin Abundance: individuals / m^2, by transect (replicate) and site.
+Urchin Abundance: number of individuals, by transect (replicate) and site.
 Urchins are herbivores that eat kelp; they have played a large role in the decline of kelp forests.

-**Water Temperature and Quality**

-Seasonal Bottom Temperature: mean of, and variation in, bottom temperature during the summer and winter seasons, by site.
-In Celsius.

-Annual Water Chemistry: mean and maximum of nitrogen (umol/l), phosphorus (umol/l), urea (umol/l), ammonia (umol/l), total chlorophyll (umol/l) from CTD measurements at four sites.

 #### Potential Covariates